Porsche Macan review: This premium electric car is hard to beat

 The interior is all very Porsche.
 By which we mean it’s a little subdued, but looks premium and feels very well made.
 It’s also similar to that of the Taycan and most recent Cayenne, with a curved, digital display ahead of the driver, a central infotainment touchscreen and an illuminated panel of toggle switches on the centre console for adjusting the interior temperature, fan speed and seat heating.
 These really are great; they look good and aren’t a distraction, yet can be controlled easily without taking your attention from the road like a touchscreen.

-Despite having a longer wheelbase than its predecessor, rear passenger space is only just adequate for taller adults.
+Despite having a longer wheelbase than its predecessor, rear passenger space isn’t as great as you might expect.
+It’ll be fine for most people, but only just adequate for taller adults – it’s almost as though Porsche needed to keep some room (literally) between the Macan and bigger Cayenne models.
 Meanwhile the panoramic roof is wonderful for light, but robs a little headroom.
 Boot space is a respectable 540 litres, but this falls to 480 with the Turbo, and there’s a further 84 litres under the bonnet for storing charge cables.
+In-car storage is good, though.

 Technology, stereo and infotainment

 Drivers unsure about the massive touchscreen displays of other EVs will be pleased to see a more refrained approach from Porsche.
-Like the Taycan, the Macan has physical temperature controls, conventional buttons on its steering wheel, and a sensibly-sized infotainment screen.
+Like the Taycan, the Macan has a row of physical temperature controls and conventional buttons on its steering wheel.
+Other buttons look like they’re touch-sensitive, but need a prod which shifts the whole panel – not a great impression of quality.
+The infotainment screen in the centre at 10.9-inches feels as though it could be a bit bigger, though.

 Porsche’s system works with Apple CarPlay and Android Auto, or if you use the car’s own navigation you can take advantage of its new, bigger head-up display, complete with augmented reality arrows to help with junctions and roundabout exits.
 A second infotainment screen ahead of the passenger is available as an optional extra (£1,112), complete with a display that cannot be seen by the driver, so can be used to show video.